 He stared at the clothes burning in the flames and nodded.
 I felt bad for him.
 Anyone given the choice to go through the arena or join us would've done the same thing.
 It was different for me.
 I had no one to go back to.

-After another fifteen minutes, we had finally finished with the clothes.
-My own clothes were soaked in sweat that tightly hugged my skin.
+After another fifteen minutes, we had finally finished with the clothing.
+I could feel my own clothes caked against my skin.
 This only made me sweat more.
-The ash from the flames had caked on our skin so that we looked like we had been cleaning chimneys.
+The ash from the flames had coated us so much that we looked like we had been cleaning chimneys.
 I would need a shower before the big day.
 Preferably a cold one.

 "Let's go get Jack," Anthony mumbled.
 I could tell that this alone used up most of his energy.

 "I'll go find him.
-Why don't you go take a shower and prepare for tomorrow?"
+Why don't you go take a shower and prepare for later?"

 I could see the gratitude in his eyes as his muscles relaxed and he left the room.
-I followed behind him out of the room, but went a different direction.
+I followed behind him, but went a different direction.
 I knew exactly where Jack was.

 "You're all going to die!"
 I could hear Jack's voice echo down the hallway with prisoners.